SlopeCraft/SlopeCraftDocs/docs/SlopeCraft-tutorial.en.md

 Here you need to choose type of the map.

 - If you want **as colorful** and **as delicate** a map as possible, it is best to click the **Create 3D Map** on the left.
-- If you want a traditional flat map picture and don't care much about the quality of the map picture, then click the **Create Flat Map** in the middle.
+- If you want a traditional flat map and don't care much about the quality of the map, then click the **Create Flat Map** in the middle.
 - If you don't want the map to be in the game as blocks, but just want it to appear on the map and be able to be attached to the item display box, then click on the **Create File-only Map** on the right.

 Please note that this file-only map requires at least replacing the file in the archive and possibly a command to use it.
 It is generally only available for single player games, or if you are a server administrator.